Download the Fact Sheet (Updated 2015)

 - In 2009 , 87% of children in Asian families in South Carolina were U.S. citizens, as were 88.2% of children in Latino families.

-Immigrants are integral to South Carolina’s economy as workers.
+Immigrants are integral to South Carolina’s economy as workers and taxpayers.

 Unauthorized immigrants pay taxes.